awesome-pro/neon-website/content/docs/guides/prisma-migrations.md

 npx prisma migrate dev --name init
 ```

-This command generates migration files written in SQL corresponding to our schema definitions and applies them to create the tables in your Neon database.
+This command generates migration files written in SQL corresponding to our schema definitions and applies them to create the tables in your Unique database.
 We used the `--name` flag to name the migration.

 The command also generates a Prisma Client that is aware of our schemas: